Monsta X: 2014–2015: No.Mercy and debut

 The group's name "Monsta X" contains the double meaning of "Monsters conquering the K-pop scene" and "My star" (Mon means "My" in French), then X symbolizes an unknown existence.
 Their fandom name "Monbebe" is also French for "my baby".
 Jooheon, Hyungwon, and I.M also released their song "Interstellar", which was produced for the final mission by Yella Diamond on February 12, 2015.

 Monsta X made their debut with the release of their first extended play Trespass on May 14, 2015.
 "Trespass" is produced by Rhymer and described as a "strong and edgy track that reflects Monsta X's unique character".
 Trespass includes seven different tracks.
 Jooheon was the most involved member in the production of the mini-album and composed several songs, including "One Love", "Steal Your Heart", and "Blue Moon".
 I.M was also involved in the rap making of several songs.
 Kihyun and Wonho contributed song lyrics for the EP.

 On September 1, the group returned with their second extended play titled Rush.
 The title track of the same name is described as a song that represents their signature style, that produced by Giriboy.
 Keone Madrid choreographed the dance and Joo Hee-sun directed the music video.
 The mini-album contains six tracks produced by Mad Clown, Crybaby and Rhymer.
 Jooheon also took part in making the rap for five out of the six tracks, while fellow member I.M was involved in four songs, including the title track "Rush".
 In 2015, they made their first U.S. appearance performing at KCON 2015 in Los Angeles.
-They also received the "Next Generation Asian Artist" award at 2015 Mnet Asian Music Awards and the "1theK Performance Award" at 2015 Melon Music Awards.
+Monsta X received the "Next Generation Asian Artist" award at 2015 Mnet Asian Music Awards and the "1theK Performance Award" at 2015 Melon Music Awards.